 On November 1, 2013, an Investment Law came into effect in Mongolia.
 The law was aimed at reviving foreign investment by easing restrictions on investors (including foreign and domestic) in key sectors such as mining and by providing greater certainty on the taxes they must pay and certain guarantees in relation to their investments in Mongolia.
-The law replaced two previous laws, including the Law of Mongolia on the Regulation of Foreign Investment in Business Entities Operating in Sectors of Strategic Importance ("SEFIL"), which were restrictive in nature and had proven to be a deterrent to foreign investment in Mongolia.
-Most importantly, the Investment Law stabilizes the tax environment by way of issuing "stabilization certificate(s)" to investors who meet the criteria stated in the law.
+The Investment Law stabilizes the tax environment by way of issuing "stabilization certificate(s)" to investors who meet the criteria stated in the law.
 Within the scope of tax stabilization, the following four taxes will be stabilized: (i) legal entity income tax; (ii) customs duties; (iii) value added tax; and (iv) mineral royalties.
+The

-The Investment Law also provides for the ability of investors in major projects to enter into an investor beyond those covered by a tax stabilization certificate.
-The full impact of the Investment Law is still not yet known.
+Investment Law also provides for the ability of investors in major projects (requiring more than MNT 500 billion (approximately \$175 million) investment) to enter into an investment agreement with the Government of Mongolia, which can provide additional protections to an investor beyond those covered by a tax stabilization certificate.